sttaseen/practise/README.md

 ## Disclaimer

 This repository might contain very bad and inefficient code.
-The code, under no circumstances should be taken as an examplar.
+The code, under no circumstances should be taken as examplary.
 Taking this code seriously may cause diarrhoea, severe eye pain or even death.
 You have been cautioned.